-- The Matrix is meant to capture general ship types but there are likely some vessels which fall outside the stated figures - Index Factors can change somewhat with movements in both fuel prices and (spot) rate environment
+The Matrix is meant to capture general ship types but there are likely some vessels which fall outside the stated figures.
+The index factors shown were calculated using a TCE of USD 10,000 per day and fuel cost of USD 400 per ton.
+The specific index factors can change somewhat with movements in both fuel prices and (spot) rate environment, but the relative relationships will remain similar to those shown.